Amazon Peru

 The country

-The way of the wood
+The path of wood

 Amazon rainforest Brazil